SVDwebtech/new-website/README.md

-# new-website
+# My Website

-a new practice website
+This will work as a new practice website